beumsk/rpg/README.md

   - (air < fire < water < earth )
   - pick 1 element and master 4 elements through game
     - quests OR maps to master new element
-    - defeat boss at the end
+    - defeat master at the end
 - Logo from 4 elements? && text logo T🔥r💧v🍃

 ## Game Design (GD)

 - pokemon-rpg like, walking around and fighting enemies
-- one map after the other
-  - get enough xp, lvl up and choose when to reach next map
-  - get rewards (more stats, stuff, attacks, items? )
-  - no way back!
-- lvl x gives acces to map x
+- central map: doors to different element worlds
+  - => go on the element of choice > finish the different maps (n, w, e, s) and final spirit to master x4 (elements)
+    - each map has monsters to beat (+ quests?)
+  - => master door opens > beat 4 masters + high master and win (OR spirit world??)
 - add a score screen at the game over

-- central map: doors to different element worlds
-  - => go on the element of choice > finish the different maps (n, w, e, s) and final boss to master x4 (elements)
-    - each map has monsters to beat + quests?
-  - => boss door opens > beat 4 bosses + bigboss and win
+## Doc

+### add doc about the files: screens, content

 ## Todo

+- => review chest key system?

 > first release: theme + element logic (fights) + story + randomize + graphics + sound + heal? + quests?